essej/aoo/readme.rst

 .. _0xFF: http://graz.funkfeuer.at/

-Also a Seminar on the IEM is planed, to organize and do a Internet Concert using this tools, for further enhancement and proof of concept.
+Also a seminar on the IEM to scratch, rehearse and play an internet concert using this tools, for further enhancement and proof of concept, is in progress (April 2020)

-Based on the AOO idea of Winfried Ritsch with a first draft, the new version going to be V1.0 and more, was mainly written by Christof Ressi, as a complete rewrite of the version from Wolfgang Jäger in C in 2014.
+Based on the AOO idea of Winfried Ritsch with a first draft of realisation on embedded devices, the new version going to be V1.0 and more, was mainly written by Christof Ressi, as a complete rewrite of the version from Wolfgang Jäger in C in 2010.

 features
 --------